 Most entrants have a BTEC higher national diploma (HND), Foundation degree or degree in photography.
 Many prepare for these qualifications by studying a BTEC Diploma in Foundation Studies (Lens-based Media), but other qualifications are also acceptable.

 Changes currently underway mean that photographers working in healthcare will need to undertake state registration with the Health Professions Council.
 This will require training and a qualification in clinical photography at graduate or postgraduate level.
-A Degree in Clinical Photography is available by distance learning at Glasgow Caledonian University from September 2007.
+A Degree in Clinical Photography is available by distance learning at Glasgow Caledonian University.

 A medical photographer should: